moehami/pet-4/posts/sheep-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Wooly Sheep Names Dolly & Baa"
-date: "2025-01-01"
+date: "2024-11-05"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your woolly sheep!
+Explore our list of 15+ wooly and unique sheep names, inspired by their soft and fluffy appearance."
-readTime: "6 mins read"
+readTime: "5 min read"
 ---

 Sure, here is a draft of a 2,000-word blog article on sheep names, formatted in Markdown: